Wasabi recipes can be made by using wasabi powder, but traditionally is

 most sushi ginger contains a lot of sugar, preservatives, and distilled

 vinegar which is not really that good for digestion.

 Finding and purchasing good quality sushi ginger can be rather

 You could probably find a good

 quality jar at a health food store, but not fermented sushi ginger - you will have to make your own.

 Be sure to use organic ginger to avoid pesticides and other

-toxic chemicals.
-And using a spoon to peel ginger root and a mandoline will be more effective
+And using a spoon to peel ginger root and a mandolin will be more effective

 for making your sushi ginger.